Understanding Writing Terms and Techniques

 - Change writing that doesn’t work.
 If you don’t feel good about your writing, fix it.
 Your handbook is full of ideas to help you do this.

 - Learn about the qualities of effective writing.
 Qualities such as structure, ideas, and conventions ought to be part of your style, no matter what form your writing takes.
 (See pages 21–33.)

 - Use writing techniques.
 The writing techniques listed on pages 101–104 can help you add color and variety to your style.

-Express Yourself Here’s an activity to help you strengthen your writing style.
-Pick five sentences from your previous writing.
+Here’s an activity to help you strengthen your writing style.
+Pick five sentences from something you've written.
 Then try to make each sentence better by using a more lively verb or a more specific noun.